jod35/Building_web_Applications_with_FastAPI.github.io/03/index.md

     ]
 }
 ```
 From the above schema, we see that the name of the schema is `User` and the type is `object`.
 Let us look at the properties of these schema.
 We have the `id` which is an integer, `username` which is a string and `email` which is also a string.
 The schema also shows us the required fields in our schema and those are all the fields (`id`,`username`,`email`).
 This gives us a really cool description of our schema.

+This example showed us how we can create our schemas using standard types which include `str`,   `int`, `bool`, `float` and so on.
+Let us add to our code by using some compound data types on our fields.